mycql/yapv/docs/README.md

 ## Wait, what?
 Another plasmid viewer?

 Yeah, yeah.
-I know what your thinking.
+I know what you're thinking.
 Sure there are tons of viewers out there that scientists can use instead, so why bother?
-Well my friend, first, most of them are part of a commercial software offering.
-Second, none of them are composable.
-Third, I can't really find any other decent open source library alternatives, so I am building one.
+Well my friend, most of them are part of a commercial software offering, and usually desktop based.
+There are really a limited options of web based open source viewers I can find.
+And well, I can't really find any other decent open source library alternatives that are composable and independent of frameworks, so here I am building one. ^_^

 ## Getting Started